varya/varya.github.com/_posts/en/issues/2013-06-28-javascript-component-solutions.md

 ```

 ### Beyond the element
-If the corresponding block has been removed from a page, it's component's
+If the corresponding block has been removed from a page, it's the component's
 responsibility to clean up.
 Event listeners, constant background calculations
 and even layout changes can happen.
 When being deactivated, a component has to
-place things back with `destroy` method.
+place things back with a `destroy` method.

 ```
 $.fn.myPlugin = function() { return this.each(function() {